 Review the impact that the UK withdrawal may have on your business

 If, as an Irish company based in the EU-27, you use chemicals, the obligations flowing from the EU chemicals legislation will continue to apply to you.
 However, your interactions with UK-based business partners will be impacted by the UK withdrawal.
-Consequently, Irish chemical companies now face new and different rules on the export, import and use of chemical substances and they also need to review their supply chains involving their UK-based business partners.
+Consequently, Irish chemical companies now face new and different rules on the export, import and use of chemical substances and need to review their supply chains involving their UK-based business partners.

 In addition, economic operators who source products for use or distribution from the UK and companies who rely on UK based product conformity assessment bodies should acquaint themselves with the implications for their business.
-Stakeholders should check these, and other relevant EU pages (see further information below), regularly for information and updates.

 The Protocol on Ireland and Northern Ireland